The Mayo Victims

 Survived the War

 Another Mayo merchant seaman, Andrew Joseph Moran of Saula, Achill, lived an adventurous and courageous life, having served with the merchant navy from 1939 to 1947.
 He was no stranger to the German U-boats and survived a 10-day ordeal at sea when his ship was sunk in the Indian Ocean.
 Later, he served on passenger ships to and from New York.
-He died in Lancaster in England aged 73 in 1983.
+He died in Lancaster, England, aged 73 in 1983.

 Many exciting films were made about the Battle of the Atlantic, Sink the Bismark (1960) and The Cruel Sea (1953) among my own favourites.

-After seven days the San Demetrio reached Blacksod Bay, just off Blackrock Lighthouse.
-Sadly, Greaser John Boyle, who had been injured jumping into the lifeboat died of an internal haemorrhage.
+After seven days the San Demetrio entered Blacksod Bay after rounding Achill Head from the south.
+Sadly, Greaser John Boyle, who had earlier been injured while jumping into the lifeboat died of an internal haemorrhage.
 The Master decided “to cruise around the bay“, and they buried Boyle beneath its waters.
 56

 Declining the offer of a tow by a tug because of the high cost, they were escorted on to the mouth of the River Clyde, docking on November 16, 1940.